cn-uofbasel/nfn-scala_deprecated/README.md

 * Uninstall sbt (and remove `~/.sbt` if it still exists)
 * Delete `~/.ivy2` (this will of course also delete all your cached Java jars if you are using ivy)

-##Running NFN
+##Running nfn-scala

 For a detailed tutorial on both running CCN-Lite as well as nfn-scala go to the [tutorial](https://github.com/cn-uofbasel/ccn-lite/blob/dev-master/doc/tutorial/tutorial.md).
 In the following two very basic ways to use nfn-scala.

 ### Running a test project
-There are some runnables.runnables in the nfn-runnables.runnables project.
-In the sbt commandline type `run`.
+There are some runnables classes in the project.
+To see them all you can simply use `sbt run` and you will presented a list with everything available.
-Choose from a list of runnable applications, e.g. `runnables.evaluation.PandocApp` which starts a nfn environment, sends a predefined request and prints the result.
+Choose for example . `runnables.evaluation.PandocApp` which starts a nfn environment, sends a predefined request and prints the result.

 ### Starting a standalone compute server
 There is a small startscript/program to start and configure a single nfn-node.